Human trafficking in Kenya: Protection (2008)

-Prevention
+Prevention (2008)

 The Government of Kenya made significant progress in publicly highlighting the dangers of human trafficking and taking steps to combat it during the reporting period.
 On numerous occasions, senior government officials, including the vice-president, spoke publicly about trafficking and attended many awareness-raising events, including the Day of the African Child in June.
 The Kenyan media, especially the government-owned Kenya Broadcasting Corporation, regularly reported cases of suspected human trafficking.
 In July 2007, the government established the National Steering Committee to Combat Human Trafficking under the leadership of the Ministry of Home Affairs.
 Its Sub-Committee appointed to draft a national action plan received two days of training from IOM, after which it convened three drafting sessions and presented an initial outline of the plan in October.
 Officers from the Ministries of Youth and Labor received anti-trafficking training at IOM workshops in November and December 2007.
 In July 2007, the Malindi District Commission established and chaired a district-level committee on child sex tourism.
 In June 2007, a German national was arrested and charged with sexually exploiting two trafficked children from Nyanza at Likoni Children's Home.
 There were no reports of the Kenyan government's efforts to provide anti-trafficking training for its troops before deployment on international peacekeeping missions.
 Non-governmental organizations such as Awareness Against Human Trafficking (HAART) are working on ending human trafficking in Kenya.